Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

 Sketching in Birkenhead Park

-For sheer convenience I used a small sketchpad and a fine-line ink pen which could both be carried in one pocket.
-This ensured tools were light and easy to transport, and kept my hands free for holding my dogs' leads - simple logic.
+For sheer convenience, I used a small sketchpad and a fine-line ink pen as both could be carried in one pocket.
+This ensured tools were light and easy to transport, and kept my hands free for holding my dogs' leads—simple logic.

 Once I really started looking, I found the park offered a lot.
 I had moved to this area not long before this project began, and so there was much that was new to me.
 For the artist, the park offers open spaces, old trees and wooded copses, water scenes, wildlife, bridges, buildings and, of course, the activities of people whether they're taking a stroll or playing sports

-My sketches were usually done rapidly, partly as wildlife rarely stands still and so quick, decisive observation is a must.
+My sketches were usually done rapidly.
+This is partly because wildlife rarely stands still, which makes quick and decisive observation a must.
 Precise detail doesn't particularly interest me; if I wanted that I'd use a camera.
-Having said that, I have also taken numerous photographs of the park but I actually prefer my sketches as a basis for the paintings which I'm now creating as this project progresses naturally into its next phase.
+Having said that, I have also taken numerous photographs of the park, but I actually prefer my sketches as a basis for the paintings which I'm now creating as this project progresses naturally into its next phase.

 Having created a large collection of rapidly-done sketches, I then made a video slide-show from them, which you can view further down this page.